-The extensive stores at Fields, Ahwaz and Abadan have been constructed and laid out on modern scientific principles, and are equipped with up-to-date loading and transporting devices, in order to ensure the efficient storage and distribution of these varied products.
-For example, the stores department at Fields is equipped with a 10 ton electric crane and the railway from Dar-i-Khazineh to Fields runs into the stores yard, bringing approximately three hundred tons of material per month.
+The extensive stores at Fields, Ahwaz and Abadan have been constructed and laid out on modern scientific principles, and are equipped with up-to-date loading and transporting devices, in order to ensure the efficient storage and distribution of these varied The stores department at Fields, for products. example, is equipped with a 10 ton electric cranes and the railway from Dar i Khazineh to Fields runs into the stores yard, bringing approximately three hundred tons of material per month.
 The provision department distributes no less than £6,000 worth of stores per month.
-Attached to the stores is an ice factory, with modern refrigerating machinery, which manufactures 31⁄2 tons of ice per day in the summer, and is capable of a daily output of 8 tons.
+Attached to the stores is an ice factory, with modern refrigerating machinery, which manufactures 3\frac{1}{2} tons of ice per day in the summer, and is capable of a daily output of 8 tons.
 Ample cold storage is provided and there is also a soda water factory turning out, on the average, 700 bottles of soda water per day.
-A staff of six Europeans, fifty clerks and 120 Persian labourers is needed to work Fields stores alone.
-The stores at Ahwaz and Abadan perform similar functions on a comparable scale.
+A staff of six Europeans, fifty clerks and 120 Persian labourers is needed to work